sdunlap-afit/aceics/exercise4.md

 ## Objective

 Up until now, you have relied on RSLogix for your attacks.
-While this is effective, it: 1) requires a human to operate the GUI, 2) is difficult to automate, and 3) is not very subtle.
+While this is effective, it:

+1. Requires a human to operate the GUI.
+1. Is difficult to automate.
+1. Is not very subtle.

 Did you notice how the process simulation acted while you were downloading your modified ladder logic?

 One of the most difficult attacks to detect is when an adversary issues valid commands that cause a device to behave in an unsafe manner.
 Since the commands are not malformed or unusual, most firewalls and intrusion detection systems will miss them entirely.
 You will develop this type of attack.